Andrew Mackay (mathematician)

-Dr Andrew Mackay FRSE LLD (1760–1809) was a Scottish mathematician and astronomer, known as a teacher of navigation.
+Andrew Mackay (1760–1809) was a Scottish mathematician and astronomer, known as a teacher of navigation.

 Life

-He lived in Aberdeen, where he was in October 1781 appointed unsalaried keeper of the observatory on the Castle hill.
+He lived in Aberdeen, where he was in October 1781, appointed unsalaried keeper of the observatory on the Castle hill.
 There he made calculated the latitude and longitude of his native town (see infra).
 He was awarded an honorary doctorate (LLD) by Aberdeen University in 1786.
-In 1793 he was elected a Fellow of the Royal Society of Edinburgh.
-His proposers were Dugald Stewart, Dr James Gregory, and John Playfair.
+In 1793, he was elected a Fellow of the Royal Society of Edinburgh (FRSE).
+His proposers were Dugald Stewart, James Gregory, and John Playfair.

 He was also an honorary member of the Literary and Philosophical Society of Newcastle-on-Tyne, and mathematical examiner to the corporation of Trinity House (1805–9) and to the East India Company.

 In his later years Mackay took pupils in London at his house in George Street, Trinity Square; he taught mathematics and natural philosophy, navigation, architecture, and engineering.

 He died in London on 3 August 1809, leaving a widow and children, and was buried in Allhallows Churchyard in Barking.
+Mackay's library was sold in London by auction by Leigh & Sotheby on 9 February 1810 (and following day); a copy of the catalogue is held at Cambridge University Library (shelfmark Munby.c.167[1]).